e-Learning Blog

 ・Training and education for managers and frontline staff

-・Raising awareness among customers (posters, website notices, etc.)
+・Raising awareness among customers (posters, information on the website, etc.)

 ・Collaboration with external organizations (lawyers, labor consultants, counselors, etc.)